Samuelu Teo

-Samuelu Penitala Teo is a Tuvaluan politician.
-He is the son of Sir Fiatau Penitala Teo who was appointed as the first Governor General of Tuvalu (1978–1986) following independence from Great Britain.
+Samuelu Penitala Teo (24 November 1957 – 13 November 2024) was a Tuvaluan politician.
+He was the son of Fiatau Penitala Teo who was appointed as the first Governor General of Tuvalu (1978–1986) following independence from Great Britain.
 Samuelu Teo himself served as the Acting Governor-General of Tuvalu from January until 28 September 2021.
 He had succeeded Acting Governor-General Teniku Talesi and remained in office until the Rev. Tofiga Vaevalu Falani was sworn in as the 10th Governor-General in September 2021.

+He was born on 24 November 1957.
+His spouse was Miliaga Samuelu Teo.

 Career

 He was first elected to the Parliament of Tuvalu at the 1998 general election to represent the constituency of Niutao.
-He served as the Minister of Works, Energy and Communications in the governments led by Ionatana Ionatana (1999-2000) and Lagitupu Tuilimu (2000-2001).
+He served as the Minister of Works, Energy and Communications in the governments led by Ionatana Ionatana (1999–2000) and Lagitupu Tuilimu (2000–2001).
 He was the Minister for Natural Resources in the governments led by Faimalaga Luka (2001) and Koloa Talake (2001–2002).
 He was re-elected in the 2002 Tuvaluan general election, then lost his seat in the 2006 Tuvaluan general election when the vote of the Tuvaluan electorate resulted in the election of 8 new members to the 15 member parliament.

 Samuelu Teo was again elected to represent Niutao in the 2015 Tuvaluan general election.
-The 2015 election was strongly contested with 6 candidates including the two incumbent MPs (Vete Sakaio and Fauoa Maani) and three former MPs (Sir Tomu Sione, Tavau Teii and Teo).
+The 2015 election was strongly contested with six candidates including the two incumbent MPs (Vete Sakaio and Fauoa Maani) and three former MPs (Tomu Sione, Tavau Teii and Teo).

 Following the 2019 Tuvaluan general election, on 19 September 2019, the members of parliament elected Kausea Natano from Funafuti as prime minister; and Teo was elected as Speaker of the Parliament of Tuvalu.

+He was not re-elected in the 2024 Tuvaluan general election.

-His brother Feleti Penitala Teo (b.
-9 Oct.
-1962) was attorney general of Tuvalu (1991-2000); and in December 2014 he was appointed the Executive Director of the Western and Central Pacific Fisheries Commission (WCPFC).
+His brother Feleti Penitala Teo was elected to represent Niutao in the 2024 general election, and was elected as prime minister.